wojtekJVVFP/wifi_display_PIL/README.md

 # wifi_display_PIL
-using multiple smartphones like a one display for displaying photos
+Using multiple smartphones like a one display for displaying photos